gradle/gradle/design-docs/testing-toolkit.md

 * Execution of tests in parallel for multiple Gradle versions
 * JUnit Runner implementation to simplify definition of Gradle distributions

+# Backlog

+- Setting up a multi-project build should be easy.
+At the moment a user would have to do all the leg work.
+The work required could be simplified by introducing helper methods.